MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Unpublish-AzureRemoteAppProgram.md

 ```

 ## DESCRIPTION
-The **Unpublish-AzureRemoteAppProgram** cmdlet unpublishes an azure_2 RemoteApp program.
+The **Unpublish-AzureRemoteAppProgram** cmdlet unpublishes an Azure RemoteApp program.
-After you unpublish a program, it is no longer available to the users of an azure_2 RemoteApp collection.
+After you unpublish a program, it is no longer available to the users of an Azure RemoteApp collection.

 ## EXAMPLES